coderitter/knight-form/README.md

 # Form

+## Elements

+There are four different types of elements.

+- `Form`
+- Fields: `Field`, `ObjectReferenceField`
+- Visuals elements: `FieldSet`, `Row`
+- Behavioural elements: `Mapping`

+Fields are used to indicate an affiliation to the object that is created out of the form.
+Use fields to shape the object your form should create.

+Bevavioural elements are for dynamic behaviour.
+For example the `Mapping` element can exchange parts of your form considering the value of a field.

 ## Configure the platform specific widget

 The elements of a form a rendered differently depending on the platform and renderer.
 There are different renderes for different platforms.
 Like for the browser there are renderes for Angular, React and Vue.